rikiod/SpaceCommsApp/README.md

 ![Morse to English Circuit](MTECircuitry.png)

-**Fig #:** The circuitry we used to test the morse to English translation system.
+**Fig. 14:** The circuitry we used to test the morse to English translation system.
 It is very similar to the English to morse circuit, except for its lack of two lights.

 When coding the morse to English translation system, we had no major challenges because of its similarity to the other translation systems.
 The main problem was figuring out how we would actually go about taking the input from the user and inputting the English.
 Because of the limited space on the LCD screen, we had to figure out how we wanted the system to work and how it would be shown on the LCD.
 However, once this was done, the system was able to be coded fairly quickly.

 ![](MTEfinal.gif)

-**Fig #:** This GIF shows the English to Morse translation system translating the word "TEST."
+**Fig. 15:** This GIF shows the English to Morse translation system translating the word "TEST."
 It can be slightly difficult to see the first "T" communicated through the lights.

 **10. Manual**